inspec/inspec/docs-chef-io/content/inspec/install.md

 inspec> exit
 ```

-Chef Inspec will display the license entitlement details and then run `inspec shell`.
-Because you have entered a license key, you will not be prompted again for a key the next time you run Chef Inspec.
+Chef InSpec will display the license entitlement details and then run `inspec shell`.
+Because you have entered a license key, you will not be prompted again for a key the next time you run Chef InSpec.

 ## Uninstall Chef InSpec